seanbreckenridge/exobrain/meta/P_README.md

   -url
         Print the URL instead of opening the file

-This wrapper script handles/wraps the 'internal' search.go flags Pass the -o flag to search for links instead
+This wrapper script handles/wraps the 'internal' go flags Pass the -o flag to search for links instead
 ```